P Money

-Paris Moore-Williams (born 8 April 1989), better known by his stage name P Money, is a British grime MC, rapper and songwriter from New Cross, South East London, who is also active in the drum and bass scene.
+Paris Joel Moore-Williams (born 8 April 1989), better known by his stage name P Money, is a British grime MC, rapper and songwriter from New Cross, South East London, who is also active in the drum and bass scene.
 He is best known for his live performances as well as for songs such as "Slang Like This", "Anthemic" and "Round the Clock".
 N.E was the founding member of Lewisham-based grime crew OGz and P Money released one album with the group entitled OGz Season Vol. 1.

 He also appeared on the sixth edition of highly popular grime DVD Lord of the Mics (LOTM 6) in a grime clash (battle).

 Biography

 P Money began his career within the crew Fatal Assassins along with MCs such as Little Dee, Blacks and Firmer D. During these times, P Money was known for his fast, skippy flow which created plenty of hype when attending pirate radio shows.
 He attended many classic studio sets such as those from the Hazardous Sessions series and also Fuck Radio volume 5.
 He gained a lot of positive attention with the massive single "What Did He Say", which has since been released on vinyl and digital download, as well as the title being used as a slogan for a line of T-shirts.
 He is currently a member of the crew OGs and was involved with the collective's first release, OG Season.

 P Money Is Power, P Money's debut album, received mixed reviews, with some people doubting the strength of some productions on the CD.
 However praise has been given to tracks such as the remix of "What Did He Say" and "Sounds and Gimmicks".

 Money Over Everyone is the second release from P Money which featured producers such as Maniac, Scratcha and Rude Kid.

 In 2010, he collaborated with Kiss 100's DJ Swerve, who remixed Marco Del Horno's "Ho!", to release "Ho Riddim" with P Money.

 At the tail end of 2010 and in 2011, P Money featured on two singles which hit the charts, the first being "Pow 2011" which peaked at No. 33 on the UK charts and featured fellow grime artists Lethal Bizzle, Jme, Wiley, Chip, 2Face, Ghetts and Kano.
 Even though P Money and Ghetts were involved in a beef at the time, they squashed the beef to appear on the track.

-The second was "Anthemic", which was released as the fourth single from Magnetic Man's's eponymous debut album Magnetic Man; this reached No. 50 on the UK charts.
+The second was "Anthemic", which was released as the fourth single from Magnetic Man's eponymous debut album Magnetic Man; this reached No. 50 on the UK charts.
 At the time it was also the "Hottest Record in the World" on Zane Lowe's weekly blog.